meta-llama/llama-stack/docs/source/distributions/self_hosted_distro/podman-ai-lab.md

 | vector_io | `inline::faiss`, `remote::chromadb`, `remote::pgvector` |

 You should use this distribution if you have a regular desktop machine without very powerful GPUs.
-Of course, if you have powerful GPUs, you can still continue using this distribution since Ollama supports GPU acceleration.
+Of course, if you have powerful GPUs, you can still continue using this distribution since Podman AI Lab supports GPU acceleration.

 ### Environment Variables